Tha Rae: The Exorcist: Background and production

 Most of the cast and crew are the same team behind the Death Whisperer Universe, which makes them familiar to the audience.
 Manita Chobchuen, who played the Woman in Black in both Death Whisperer films, also served as the acting coach for this project.
 The director explained that, compared to the Death Whisperer films, which he once described as a rollercoaster ride, Tha Rae: The Exorcist feels more like driving down a deserted road and running out of fuel.
 It is a type of horror where what lies ahead is frightening, but there is no way to turn back.
 It evokes a sense of emptiness, and at times, it might even feel like you could end up on a rollercoaster.
 This is exactly the kind of experience he intended to create.

 In terms of the cast, Jirayu Tangsrisuk takes on the leading role as Father Paolo, marking a departure from his previous work in television dramas and period series to step into an action-horror film.
 His character demands a calm yet determined presence as a priest specializing in exorcisms.
 Jirayu admitted that he had never known of Tha Rae before, but upon visiting the real location he was deeply impressed by its unique mixed-culture atmosphere.
 Western-style houses stand alongside traditional Thai stilt houses, a church rises at the heart of the community amid enduring folk beliefs, and the town's urban layout follows an orderly Western grid.
 He was also struck by the Christmas Star Parade, a one-of-a-kind tradition found only in this community.
 Another highlight for him was acting alongside Phiravich Attachitsataporn, who plays Sopha, the yao (the witch doctor), a key character who serves as a spiritual healer for the villagers.
 Though the role was particularly challenging, Phiravich delivered a remarkable performance that adds vibrancy and depth to the story.

+Release

+The film was screened in the Thai Visions, section of the 25th New York Asian Film Festival on 14 July 2026 and had its North American Premiere.